Xilinx/vmk180-trd/docs/source/docs/platform1/docs/app_deployment.md

 	Make sure you have the SYSCTRL uSD card inserted in the slot (bottom) and card has the SYSCTRL image.
 For Latest version of SYSCTRL image, refer to [Beam Tool Wiki Page](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/972914749/BEAM+Tool+for+VMK180+Evaluation+Kit )

-  * **Monitor** : Before booting, connect a 1080P/4K monitor to the board via either HDMI port.
+  * **Monitor** : Before booting, connect a 1080P/4K monitor to the board via top HDMI port.
 4K monitor is preferred to demonstrate at the maximum supported resolution.

 	> **Note**: The design has been validated with Dell Flat panel(U2718Q) & Viewsonic (SS16024) monitors.